suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

 is also much more simplistic, as it doesn't require you to use an RCM jig and put your switch in RCM.
 It only requires you to have `payload.bin` present on the root of your SD card and turn on your switch.

-&nbsp

-### Disclaimer

-!!! danger ""
+!!! danger "Disclaimer"
     We do **NOT** assist with the sourcing and installation of modchips, it's your own responsibility to install a modchip or let your switch get modchipped.
     There is always a risk of your switch being rendered dysfunctional if you don't know what you're doing.
     The NH Discord server is also NOT a place for discussing modchips and fixing bad modchip installations (e.g. by you or a modchip installer).

-&nbsp

 [Continue to Ensuring SD Payload :material-arrow-right:](ensure_sd_payload.md){ .md-button .md-button--primary }